 Ensuring Superior Hip Mobility & Range of Motion

-Once you’ve run through the above movements, it’s then a good idea to try and evaluate your hip range of motion.
-It’s staggering just how many lifters experience lower back pain due to impaired mobility within their hip joint.
+Once you've run through the above movements, it's then a good idea to try and evaluate your hip range of motion.
+It's staggering just how many lifters experience lower back pain after deadlifts due to impaired mobility within their hip joint.

-Anatomically speaking, the hip joint and the lower back are two separate features, but from a functional standpoint, they are the same since movement from these two distinct features must occur together in order to complete most functional tasks within life.
+Anatomically speaking, the hip joint and the lower back are two separate features, but from a functional standpoint, they are the same since movement from these two distinct features must occur together in order to complete most functional tasks in life.